Perfect, Soft and Chewy Chocolate Chip Cookies

 I have been making chocolate chip cookies since I was nine years old.
-I have tried many recipes and techniques over the years.
+I have tried so many recipes and techniques over the years, and learned a lot in the process.
 When I got married, I found that my husband loves chocolate chip cookies and feels that any other cookie is just a waste of good ingredients, so, I have perfected my chocolate chip cookie recipe and technique.
-This is a foolproof recipe that is as easy as it gets.
+If you like soft and chewy chocolate chip cookies, this is a foolproof recipe that is as easy as it gets.
 There are a few secrets to making perfect cookies, so I will walk you through this recipe and share them with you.

 Now, onto the tutorial . . .

 First, let's talk butter.
 The real deal is what you need when making these cookies.
 Do not substitute margarine or butter flavored shortening.
 Real butter is the only way to go.
 You also need to know exactly how soft softened butter needs to be in order to get the results you want.
 Here is a bit of a visual to help you.

 The middle picture is what you are looking for.
 Make sure your butter is soft enough to make an indentation easily in the butter, but not so soft that your finger slides right through the butter when pressed.

 So, next, this is going to rock the world of some of you bakers out there, but I am telling you the truth my friends, there is no need to to combine dry ingredients separately from wet ingredients.
 There is no need to add eggs after the sugar and butter has been creamed.
 With some recipes, these conventions are important, but not with this one.